-- Section 10.4.1, "Uninstalling the Linux Administration Console," on page 130 - Section 10.4.2, "Uninstalling the Windows Administration Console," on page 131
+- Section 9.4.1, "Uninstalling the Linux Administration Console," on page 122 - Section 9.4.2, "Uninstalling the Windows Administration Console," on page 123

-10.4.1 Uninstalling the Linux Administration Console
+9.4.1 Uninstalling the Linux Administration Console

 - 1 Insert CD 1 into the drive.

 - 2 Log in as the root user or equivalent.

-- 3 At the command prompt of the Novell Access Manager directory, enter the following: ./uninstall.sh
+- 3 At the command prompt of the Novell Access Manager directory, enter the following:

+- ./uninstall.sh

 - 4 Select one of the following options:

-Option Description 1 Novell Access Manager Administration

 Option Description

+1 Novell Access Manager Administration

 2 Novell Identity Server

 3 Traditional Novell SSL VPN Server

 4 ESP-enabled Novell SSL VPN Server

-5 Forcefully uninstall all components (not recommended)

-Use this option after a failed installation; otherwise use options 1 through 4 to uninstall Access Manager components.

-WARNING: Using this option when you have a cluster of Administration Consoles can cause synchronization and update problems with the configuration store.
+Option Description 5 Forcefully uninstall all components (not recommended) Use this option after a failed installation; otherwise use options 1 through 4 to uninstall Access Manager components. cause synchronization and update problems with the o WARNING: Using this option when you have a cluster of Administration Consoles can cause synchronization and update problems with the configuration store.
 If you use it to remove an Administration Console, you need to run dsrepair to remove the missing replica from the replica ring.
 Q Quit without uninstalling

-10.4.2 Uninstalling the Windows Administration Console
+9.4.2 Uninstalling the Windows Administration Console